 (I thought since 1950 we’ve been in the Anthropocene epoch, you say.
 It may help if you understand that Earth’s history is divided into a hierarchical series of smaller chunks of time, referred to as the geologic time scale.
 These divisions, in descending length of time, are called eons, eras, periods, epochs, and ages.
 These units are classified based on Earth’s rock layers, or strata, and the fossils found within them.
-The term for the present, Anthropocene, has been proposed by a small group of activists to emphasize as much the social impact as the geological impact of human activity upon Earth’s systems.
+A new term for the present, the Anthropocene, has been proposed by a small group of activists to emphasize as much the social impact as the geological impact of human activity upon Earth’s systems.
 However, the term has not been adopted by the International Union of Geological Sciences (IUGS), the international organization that names and defines epochs.
 The IUGS would be interested in declaring the present a new epoch if humans have changed Earth’s systems to the point that changes in human activity are reflected in the rock strata.
 Since it takes several millennia at the very least for rocks to form, it will be some thousands of years before the IUGS will have the information needed to determine that such activity has been permanently recorded in the strata of Earth’s crust — that is, unless political pressure, social agitation, or government edicts interfere with the ethics of pure science within the IUGS.)

 In a glacial age, such as the present Holocene, the atmosphere worldwide cools by an average of as little as six degrees Celsius, or ten degrees Fahrenheit, and stays cooler.
 The average temperature of the planet’s surface, that is, the ground temperature, drops too.
 Precipitation continues year after year, more and more as snow across wider areas — snow which cannot melt and which falls onto the previous years’ snow and thickens into ice sheets over parts of several continents.
 The polar ice spreads, and glaciers found in mountain ranges grow longer and deeper.